sfc-gh-abarron/coco-masterclass/readme.md

 #### 3.1 — Build Staging Models

 Remember: in Snowsight, we want to specify the skills we will use first.
 Call `/generate-synthetic-data` and `/naming-convention`.
+In addition we will call the `/dbt-projects-on-snowflake` skill.
 We can also use `@` to give context to the prompt — use `@data_contract.json` to add this to the prompt.
 Then use the following text:

 ```
 Create a new dbt project for the Frostbyte inventory analytics platform.
 Using the data contract in data_contract.json, build the staging models.
 Follow the naming convention skill for all Snowflake object references.
 Do not use any external dependencies.
 ```

-If this step seems to be taking a while, check it's not waiting for any confirmation and expand out the command using the dropdown arrow.
+> **Hint:** If this step seems to be taking a while, check it's not waiting for any confirmation and expand out the command using the dropdown arrow.

 #### 3.2 — Create a Data-Modelling Skill

+Once something has been done the way you want it, you can take that information and build this into a reusable skill.
+This simplifies repeating tasks for yourself and for other users.
+You can generate these using CoCo and keep them updated as well in the same manner.
+We'll create one now using the below prompt:

 ```
 Create a new CoCo skill called "data-modelling" that captures the dbt patterns, conventions, and decisions we've used so far in this session — project structure, model naming, materialisation choices, and the Frostbyte naming convention.
 ```

 Browse the skill folder and you can see what has been created.
+Have a look at some of the layouts and choices it has put in there.

 #### 3.3 — Build Marts & Deploy

+We will now use the skill we just created to repeat the process, along with going ahead and deploying the project.

 ```
 Using the data contract in data_contract.json and the data-modelling skill, build the marts models (fct_inventory_health and fct_procurement_summary) in the dbt project.
 Then deploy the full project to Snowflake.